 - Battery life could be better

-Asus’ ROG (Republic of Gamers) brand is a hugely prominent player in PC gaming space, but last year it also made a play in the smartphone market.
+Asus’ ROG (Republic of Gamers) brand is a hugely prominent player in PC gaming space, and has now also made a play in the smartphone market.
 While the underpinnings, in its Snapdragon 845 processor, land the ROG Phone behind most of the other players here, based on raw performance, it takes many of the sensibilities of the Black Shark and turns the dial up to eleven.

 Like the Black Shark, it features liquid cooling, adaptable gamepad support and you can again play connected to your TV, although in this case, thanks to the company’s WiGig Display Dock, you can do so wirelessly.